-At the whole economy level the gender pay gap is calculated from data drawn from the Annual Survey of Hours and Earnings (the Annual Survey), which is carried out by the Office for National Statistics.
+At the whole economy level the gender pay gap is calculated from data drawn from the Annual Survey of Hours and Earnings (the Annual Survey), which is carried out by the Office for National Statistics (the ONS).
 The Annual Survey is based on a 1 per cent sample of employee jobs, drawn from Her Majesty’s Revenue and Customs Pay As You Earn records.
 The Annual Survey collects information on the levels, distribution and make-up of earnings and hours paid.
 Results are produced by gender and by various industrial, occupational and geographic breakdowns, as well as by public and private sectors and age groups.

 Various methods can be used to measure the earnings of women relative to men.
-The Office for National Statistics headline estimates of the gender pay gap are for hourly earnings excluding overtime.
-Including overtime can distort the picture as men work relatively more overtime than women.
-The Office for National Statistics uses median, rather than mean, earnings because the median is not affected by extreme values, such as changes in the earnings of small numbers of very high earners.
+The ONS headline estimates of the gender pay gap are for hourly earnings excluding overtime.
+The ONS uses median, rather than mean, earnings because the median is not affected by extreme values, such as changes in the earnings of small numbers of very high earners.
 However, as those on very high earnings are predominantly male, and those on very low earnings predominantly female, the mean is an important measure of women’s experience of labour market disadvantage as compared to men, and one which allows international comparisons to be made.

-Equal pay for equal work
+- Equal pay for equal work

 Although median and mean hourly pay excluding overtime provide useful comparisons of men’s and women’s earnings, they do not reveal differences in rates of pay for comparable jobs, and it is rates of pay for comparable jobs which are the focus of the equal pay legislation.